kkiernan/breadcrumbs/readme.md

 ]);
 ```

-The package contains a default Bootstrap view that you can use to display your breadcrumbs.
-Simply add the following to your layout:
+A Bootstrap partial is included to display your breadcrumbs.
+If using Laravel Blade, you can include the partial in your template:

 ```
 @include('kkiernan::breadcrumbs');
 ```

-Publish this view to `resources/views/vendor/kkiernan` by running the artisan command below.
-You can then edit the view as desired.
+If you'd like to edit the partial, publish it to `resources/views/vendor/kkiernan`:

 ```
 php artisan vendor:publish --tag=kkiernan